letsdodevelopment/networkPolicies/README.md

 # How to use this app

-Goal:  Deploy network policies so that only pods in specific namespace are allowed connection on port 8080
+## Goal:  Deploy network policies so that only pods in specific namespace are allowed connection on port 8080

-First deploy  hello_app.yaml.
+### First deploy  hello_app.yaml

 This manifest has important labels

 - app: hello-app

-Step: 01 Deploy hello app
+### Second: Deploy hello app

 ```shell